KokiriKaleb/codecademy_OKCupid_Project/README.md

 ### Feature Importance

 An analysis of the Random Forest model revealed which features it found most predictive.
-This confirmed our EDA findings, with `images/offspring_cleaned_has kids` being the single most important feature.
+This confirmed our EDA findings, with `offspring_cleaned_has kids` being the single most important feature.

 ![Feature Importance Plot](images/Feature_Importance.png)